NaturalIntelligence/Stubmatic/README.md

 * Check syntax for short notations
 * 'post' property of request mapping is deprecated.
 Use 'bodyText' or 'body' attributes.
 * In config.json, `mappings.requests` is changed to `mappings.files`
 * 'response.contentType' in mappings is invalid.
-Set appropriate response header instead.
+Use 'response.sendasfile: true' instead.